 - Eliminate Waste and Increase Efficiency

-Time is often wasted when a worker has to dig though a box or drawer looking for the right tool.
+Time is often wasted when a worker has to dig through a box or drawer looking for the right tool.
 Money can be wasted when unnecessary tools are purchased to replace ones thought to be lost, only to be found later.
 Using measures like tool foam prevent tools from getting damaged, thus increasing a tool’s lifespan and eliminating the need to replace them often.
-By organizing tools, you can eliminate waste and work towards getting items to customers as quickly as possible
+By organizing tools, you can eliminate waste and work towards getting items to customers as quickly as possible.

 Tools to Organize Tools

 - Foam tool organizer: Use your existing toolbox or tool chest and add an extra layer of protection for your tools by using custom foam inserts.
 You can use several layers of foam, cut it to the size of the drawer or box you’re organizing, and cut out specific outlines for tools to fit snugly in.

 - Metal Pegboard: You can never go wrong with this classic tool organization system.
 Rather than keeping your tools in a box or cluttered drawer, consider hanging them up on hooks to be completely visible to everyone.
 Peg boards give you the flexibility to change the set up often and the option to customize the wall with different types of hooks, shelves, bins, etc.